ScottMansfield/mansfield-ink/content/posts/book-6-miracle-morning.md

 and it can be highly variable in length.
 My current schedule is:

-* 30 - 45 min Torah study: This includes the daily reading, commentary, the daily mitzvah, and Hebrew reading practice by reading psalms
+* 30 - 45 min Torah study: This includes the daily reading, commentary, the daily mitzvah, and Hebrew reading practice by reading psalms.
 * 5 - 15 min journaling: This is time to just start writing.
 Whatever comes out is what needed to come out.
 * 15 - 60 min reading: So much to read, so little time.